-The majority of land in Saddleworth is classified as Green Belt or other protected open land (OPOL)1, in addition to which there are 22 defined Conservation Areas.
+The majority of land in Saddleworth is classified as Green Belt or other protected open land (OPOL)2, in addition to which there are 22 defined Conservation Areas.
 As such these environmental assets have been already classified, and protected by existing plans and legislation.
 This can be viewed at https://mappinggm.org.uk

-Further links to relevant policies and guidance can be found on page 54 of this Neighbourhood Plan.
+Further links to relevant policies and guidance can be found on page 59 of this Neighbourhood Plan.

 Figure 1: flow chart showing the hierarchy of national and local planning legislation and local plans.
+Plans also include the GM Waste and Minerals Plans.

-$^{^{\}scriptscriptstyle 1}$ These are under consideration for redesignation as Local Green Spaces
+2 These are under consideration for redesignation as Local Green Spaces.

-Policies and recommendations
+Policies

-The policies and recommendations contained within this document must be viewed as a whole, and with the other plans and policies listed on page 12, most specifically Places for Everyone and the Oldham Local Plan.
+The policies contained within this document must be viewed as a whole, and with the other plans and policies listed on page 3, most specifically Places for Everyone, the Oldham Local Plan, and the PDNP Development Plan.

 For clarity, if a specific policy says that something "will be supported", this is only when all other policies and plans are also met.
 Each section has a series of objectives.
-Each objective is addressed by either policies (which have legal weight); or recommendations (additional actions which are beyond the scope of the planning process).
-Any supporting information for the policies and recommendations is provided immediately after.
+The objectives have been placed in the most relevant section, where they are followed by policies which directly address that objective.
+However, it should be noted that other policies throughout the document will also contribute to meeting those objectives.
+Any supporting information for the policies is provided immediately after.